Just for APs: Modeling Respectful Discipline for Teachers

 Each of these subtopics could fill several posts, but we can begin by exploring this question: Does every misbehavior really require a consequence?

-Progressive discipline begins with reiterating the R-word to students and staff
+Progressive discipline: reiterate the R-word to students and staff

 I was hired as an elementary school principal — without an AP — at a school with no buildingwide system of progressive discipline.
 Daily fights were the norm, and a lack of respect between students and their peers, between students and their teachers, and even among staff members was rampant.
 It was a daunting assignment on many levels, and this aspect was the most urgent because on many days, discipline could consume 100 percent of my time.